Back to Dealfront DigestSales

 Step 2: Define your target audience

-There isn’t a one-size-fits-all product that will delight all possible customers.
+When looking at how to create a go-to-market strategy, remember there isn’t a one-size-fits-all product that will delight all possible customers.
 Target a smaller group of people rather than casting a wide net.
 By casting a wide net, you dilute your messaging and product’s unique selling points, limiting the success of your launch.

 That’s why it’s important to define your target audience through ideal customer profiles and buyer personas.